LorenzoVasi/HA_mdadm/README.md

 ## How to install
 1. Download the repository
-2. Copy the 'mdadm_state' folder into custom_components folder (if it doesn't exist, make it)
+2. Copy 'mdadm_state' folder into custom_components folder (if it doesn't exist, make it)
 3. Edit `configuration.yaml`:

 ### YAML Configuration